Frequently Asked Questions

 As an adoptive parent, you are entitled to take a leave of absence under the Family Medical Leave Act (FMLA) to care for your newly adopted child.
 For more information, please contact your benefits counselor.

 Faculty members, please also refer to the Faculty Family Leave Policy.

 What is the process to request a leave of absence?

-Contact the Benefits team within Human Resources at email@example.com if you would like information about requesting a leave of absence.
+Contact the Benefits team within the Office of Human Resources at firstname.lastname@example.org if you would like information about requesting an FMLA leave of absence.

 How do I enroll my child to my Northwestern University health, dental, or life insurance, or open a Dependent Care Flexible Spending Account?

 Please see the birth/adoption information in the Benefits section.